irena-flextool/flextool/docs/how_to.md

 Considerations on storage parameters:
 - `storage_solve_horizon_method` is the preferred way of binding storage values with the `storage_state_start_end_method`: *start*.
 It binds the storage values or prices of the end of *horizon* not the end of *jump*.
 This allows the output values to be more flexible.
 - `bind_within_timeblock` does not work correctly if the rolls don't include whole timeblocks.
 Instead, it will bind the first step of the roll (whatever it is) to the end of the timeblock.
-Do not use in nested solves if you are not nusing whole timeblocks or its multiples as `rolling_jump`
+Do not use in nested solves if you are not using whole timeblocks or its multiples as `rolling_jump`
 - the same applies to the `bind_within_period`
 - `storage_start_end_method` sets the first timestep of the first roll and the last timestep of the last roll
 - `bind_within_solve` binds the start and end of each *roll* not the start and end of the whole set.
 Do not use in nested solves.